 To prevent chlamydia during pregnancy.

 Take antibiotics or any other medicine only if your healthcare provider prescribes them.
-Avoid buying over-the-counter medicines and self-medication.
-Take the tablet for as many days prescribed by your doctor, even if your symptoms have reduced.
+Avoid buying over-the-counter medicines and self-medicating.
+Take the tablet for as many days as prescribed by your doctor, even if your symptoms have reduced.
 Stopping the antibiotic without finishing the course might increase the risk of the bacteria developing a resistance to the antibiotic, and the infection could recur.

 Amoxicillin is available as:

 A dry tablet or capsule - Tablets and capsules should be taken with water.

 A chewable tablet - Chewable tablets should be properly and completely chewed before swallowing.